Wufang Shangdi: Qin dynasty

 Main hall of the Dai Temple at Mount Tai.
-As the major one of the Eastern Peak Temples, dedicated to the Bluegreen Deity, the spring aspect of the Highest Deity identified with Jupiter, it is a site of fire sacrifice to Di since prehistoric times.
+As the major one of the Eastern Peak Temples, dedicated to the Blue Deity, the spring aspect of the Highest Deity identified with Jupiter, it is a site of fire sacrifice to Di since prehistoric times.
 Mount Tai is the holiest of China's sacred mountains; according to mythology it formed from Pangu's head after his body's dissection.

 The official religion and ritual of the state of Qin (9th century BCE–221 BCE) was largely based on that of the Zhou dynasty (c.
 1046 BCE–256 BCE).
 The emperors worshipped the supreme God at a location in the suburbs of their capital Xianyang.
-The cults of the White, Green, Yellow and Red Deities had been celebrated separately in different parts of the state.
+The cults of the White, Blue, Yellow and Red Deities had been celebrated separately in different parts of the state.
 In 677 BCE, Yong, an ancient sacred site where the Yellow Emperor himself was said to have sacrificed and the Zhou dynasty carried out rituals, or "suburban sacrifices", became the capital of Qin.